RamuneSodaa/3307Projcet/README.md

 ### TODO List
 1. Complete EnrollmentStrategies
 2. GUI improvements
-3. Fix fonts using bugs
+3. Fix issues in absolute path of fonts

 ### NOTICE:
 1. Inside Main.cpp, make sure change the path of fonts to your own relative path, due to some reasons it can't be properly used if I just put it as assets/fonts...